Configuration

 Why Use Config Parameters?

-• Full type safety and schema validation
+• Complete type safety with schema validation

 • Support for complex, nested data structures